-Trump discourages travel, European ban expanded to U.K., Ireland
+Trump considers domestic travel restrictions, extends European ban to U.K., Ireland

-President Trump said Saturday that Americans should avoid non-essential travel and that he is extending European travel restrictions to Ireland and the U.K. to slow the spread of the coronavirus.
+President Trump said Saturday that he is considering ordering travel restrictions within the U.S. and he is extending European travel restrictions to Ireland and the U.K. to slow the spread of the coronavirus.

+The president said he is debating whether to restrict “specifically from certain areas” that have been hit hard by the virus.

 “If you don’t have to travel, I wouldn’t do it.
 We want this thing to end,” Mr. Trump said at a press briefing at the White House.

-Vice President Mike Pence announced that the U.S. is extending the travel ban in Europe to Ireland and the United Kingdom, effective Monday night, due to the rising number of infection cases there.
+The vice president announced that the U.S. is extending the travel ban in Europe to Ireland and the United Kingdom, effective Monday night, due to the rising number of infection cases there.

 He said the recommendation among the coronavirus task force was “unanimous.”